-Fatima Jibrell, 54, works in Somalia, heading Horn of Africa Relief and Development Organization (Horn Relief), which she founded in the early 1990s.
+Fatima Jibrell, a native of Somalia, founded Horn of Africa Relief and Development Organization, an organization now known as ADESO, in the early 1990s.
 Jibrell grew up in Somalia and came to the United States, where she completed her undergraduate and graduate degrees.
 She is a naturalized American citizen.
 In the early 1990s, she returned to Somalia and founded African Development Solutions (ADESO), then known as Horn of Africa Relief and Development Organization.
 She also is the coordinator of the Resource Management Somali Network (RMSN), which includes environmental groups throughout the Horn of Africa.
 And she was instrumental in creating the Women's Coalition for Peace to counter the emergence of a new political crisis in northeast Somalia in the Puntland region.

 When Jibrell was a child, her parents confined her to their hut, worried that she would wander into the tall grass, habitat for Somalia's lions.
 In her lifetime, she has seen extreme environmental devastation: In many regions the grass, and the lions, have vanished and desertification is a serious threat.

 Environmental degradation and desertification have intensified during a decade without stable government.
 Since the collapse of Somlia's central government in 1991 and the subsequent civil war, the market for charcoal in the Gulf countries and Saudi Arabia led to large-scale and environmentally damaging logging.
 Charcoal, a fuel source, replaced livestock as Somalia's main export following the livestock ban imposed by the Gulf states in September 2000.
 Known to many as Somalia's black gold, a bag of charcoal could sell for $10 (US) in Saudi Arabia.
 Charcoal is made from acacia trees that are 50 and 500 years old.
 In addition, vegetation better used for grazing instead fuels the fires of the charcoal kilns.